geidsonc/toast/README.md

 # Toast

-Toast for web and mobile
+Toast for web and mobile apps.

 ## Dependency